stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 Eigen::Product<Eigen::Add<Matrix, Eigen::Product<Matrix, Matrix>>, Eigen::Add<Matrix, Matrix>>
 ```

 Using lazily evaluated expressions allows Eigen to avoid redundant copies, reads, and writes to our data.
 However, this comes at a cost.
 In (2), when we access the coefficients of `x`, if it's type is similar to the wacky expression above we can get incorrect results as Eigen does not gurantee any safety of results when performing coefficient level access on a expression type that transforms it's inputs.
-So `to_ref()` looks at it's input type, and if the input type is an Eigen expression that does a transform it evaluates the input and returns it.
+So `to_ref()` looks at it's input type, and if the input type is an Eigen expression that it evaluates the expression so that all the computations are performed and the return object is then safe to access.

 But!
 Say our input as something like